 I am a part-time Research Fellow working on the project: Assessing the impacts on people and communities following the December 2015/January 2016 flood events.
-This project involves conducting interviews with individuals directly and indirectly affected by recent flooding in two case study areas of Aberdeenshire, Ballater and Port Elphinstone.
+This project involves conducting interviews with individuals directly and indirectly affected by recent flooding in two case study areas of Aberdeenshire, Ballater and the Garioch area (Port Elphinstone and Kintore in particular).

 I have undertaken Research Assistant roles in the department of Epidemiology (2010-2011) and a shoter-term role through The James Hutton Institute (2014), which involved conducting focus groups with school children to design an appropriate technology (called Bodbot) for gathering data about children's diets.